New Petrol Price in Pakistan Today (03-10-2025)

 Pakistan adopted the Euro V emission standards in 2020 to enhance vehicle engine performance and reduce emissions.

-This marks a significant leap from the Euro II standards adopted in 2012, skipping Euro III and IV.
+This marks a significant leap from the Euro II standards adopted in 2012, skipping the Euro III and IV standards.
 Many countries have followed Euro VI standards since 2014 and are expected to switch to Euro VII around 2025.

-The rupee’s value in the international market directly influences oil prices in Pakistan.
+The rupee’s value in the international market has a direct impact on oil prices in Pakistan.
 Since 2018, the rupee’s devaluation has led to an increase in oil prices globally and domestically.

 Let’s explore how these prices have changed over time and the reasons behind these fluctuations.